jina-ai/executors/jinahub/encoders/image/BigTransferEncoder/README.md

 The prebuilt images do currently not support GPU.

-#### using source codes
+#### using source code
-Use the source codes from JinaHub in your python codes,
+Use the source code from JinaHub in your Python code:

 ```python
 import numpy as np